Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/src/articles/understanding-authentication-and-acl-first-visit-part-1.md

 const isLoggedIn = isUserLoggedIn()
 ```

-To check if the user is logged in, we can check for the presence of `accessToken` and `userData` in localStorage.
+To check if the user is logged in, we can check for the presence of `accessToken` and `userData` in cookie.
 If either of these values is missing, we can conclude that the user is not logged in and set `isLoggedIn` to `false`.

 We will later use this variable in our navigation guard.